REPORT ABUSE

 National Child Protection Week invites all Australians to play their part to promote the safety and wellbeing of children and young people.

-National Child Protection Week (NCPW) will take place from 7-13 September in 2025.
+National Child Protection Week (NCPW) will take place from 6-12 September in 2026.

 This year, the theme is:

-‘Every conversation matters: Shifting Conversation to Action’
+‘Every conversation matters, Shifting Conversation to Action’

 WHAT PART CAN YOU PLAY?